 Although the name “SQL injection” might not ring a bell for many WordPress users, it’s actually a fairly common and dangerous attack.
 SQL injection is one of the most devastating vulnerabilities to impact a website.
 It can lead to exposure of sensitive information, Google blacklisting, web hosts suspension among other things.

 But don’t worry, SQL injection attacks are preventable.
-In this article, we’ll show you all the steps you can take to secure your WordPress website from such a hack attempt.
+In this article, we’ll show you all the steps you can take to secure your WordPress website from an injection attack like this.

 If you have been attacked by SQL Injections and are looking to just clean the injection and fix the site, you can install our SQL Injection Malware Removal Plugin (MalCare).
 It will instantly clean your site.